-- 1.1 The primary purpose of the Audit and Ethics Committee (the 'Committee') is to assist the Board of Directors (the 'Board') in fulfilling its responsibility to oversee management's conduct of the Company's financial reporting process, by the oversight of the regular financial reports and other financial information provided by the Company to the Securities and Exchange Commission or the public, the Company's systems of internal accounting and financial controls, the annual independent audit of the Company's financial statements and the Company's legal compliance and business ethics programs. - 1.2 In discharging its oversight role, the Committee is empowered to investigate any matter brought to its attention with full access to all books, records, facilities and personnel of the Company and the power to retain outside counsel, auditors or other experts for this purpose.
-These parties are ultimately accountable to the Board and the Committee. - 1.3 The Committee shall, on an annual basis: - a) Review the adequacy of this Charter; and - b) Assess the Committee's performance under this Charter.
+- 1.1 The primary purpose of the Audit and Ethics Committee (the 'Committee') is to assist the Board of Directors (the 'Board') in fulfilling its responsibility to oversee management's conduct of the Company's financial reporting process, by the oversight of the integrity of regular financial reports and other financial information provided by the Company to the Securities and Exchange Commission or the public, the Company's systems of internal accounting and financial controls, the qualifications, performance and independence of the Company's independent auditors, the annual independent audit of the Company's financial statements and the Company's legal compliance and business ethics programs. - 1.2 In discharging its oversight role, the Committee is empowered to investigate any matter brought to its attention with full access to all books, records, facilities and personnel of the Company and the power to retain outside counsel, auditors or other experts for this purpose.
+These parties are ultimately accountable to the Board and the Committee. - 1.3 The Committee shall, on an annual basis: - (a) Review the adequacy of this Charter; - (b) Evaluate the Committee's performance under this Charter; and - (c) Prepare a report as required by the rules of the Securities and Exchange Commission for inclusion in the Company's annual proxy statement.

+TT.
 MEMBERSHIP

-- 2.1 The Committee shall be comprised of not fewer than three members of the Board, and the Committee's composition will meet the requirements of the Audit Committee Policy of the New York Stock Exchange and where applicable, rules and regulations of the Securities and Exchange Commission. - 2.2 All of the members will be directors who, in the business judgment of the Board of Directors: - a) Have no relationship to the Company that interferes with the exercise of their independence from management and the Company; and - b) Are financially literate or who become financially literate within a reasonable period of time after appointment to the Committee. - 2.3 At least one member of the Committee will have, in the business judgment of the Board of Directors, accounting or related financial management expertise.
+- 2.1 The Committee shall be comprised of not fewer than three members of the Board, and the Committee's composition will meet the requirements of the Audit Committee Policy of the New York Stock Exchange, where applicable, rules and regulations of the Securities and Exchange Commission and the requirements of Section 10A of the Securities and Exchange Act of 1934. - $2.2\ \mbox{All}$ of the members will be directors who, in the business judgment of the Board of Directors: - (a) Have no relationship to the Company that interferes with the exercise of their independence from management and the Company; and - (b) Are financially literate or who will become financially literate within a reasonable period of time after appointment to the Committee. - 2.3 At least one member of the Committee shall be a financial expert, as such term is defined by the Securities and Exchange Commission, and shall have, in the business judgment of the Board of Directors, accounting or related financial management expertise. - $2.4\ {\rm The\ members\ of\ the\ Committee}$ shall be appointed and may be replaced by the Company's Board of Directors. - $2.5\ \mbox{No}$ member of the Committee may receive any payment from the Company other than payment for Board or committee service.

+III.
 KEY RESPONSIBILITIES

 - 3.1 The Committee's job is one of oversight and it recognizes that the Company's management is responsible for preparing the Company's financial statements and that the outside auditors are responsible for auditing those financial statements.
-Additionally, the Committee recognizes that financial management, as well as the outside auditors, have more knowledge of the day-to-day operations of the Company and more detailed information regarding the Company than do Committee members; consequently, in carrying out its oversight responsibilities, the Committee is not providing any expert or special assurance as to the Company's financial statements or any professional certification as to the outside auditor's work. - 3.2 The following functions shall be the common recurring activities of the Committee in carrying out its oversight function.
-These functions are set forth as a guide with the understanding that the Committee may diverge from this guide as appropriate given the circumstances: - a) The Committee shall review with management and the outside auditors the audited financial statements to be included in the Company's Annual Report on Form 10-K (or the
+Additionally, the Committee recognizes that the Company's financial management, as well as the outside auditors, have greater knowledge of the day-to-day operations of the Company and more detailed information regarding the Company than do Committee members.
+Consequently, in carrying out its oversight responsibilities, the Committee is not providing any expert or special assurance as to the Company's financial statements or any professional certification as to the outside auditor's work. - 3.2 The Committee shall have the authority, to the extent it deems necessary or appropriate, to retain special legal, accounting or other consultants to advise the Committee.